iulyanp/iulyanp.github.io/_posts/symfony/2017-06-18-symfony-encore.markdown

 At first, because you are trying to compile `sass` file it will fail and ask you to install `sass-loader` and `node-sass`.

-After Encore will compile your files and you will see in the `web/build/` directory all the generated files.
+After Encore will compile your files you can find in the `web/build/` directory all the generated files.
 You will have an `app.js` file, next there will be a `global.css` file and also you will see the `manifest.json` which contains the real name for each asset.
 This is very useful when you'll use versioning with Encore, will explain more later.